 - Assessment and Treatment Planning

-- In this critical skill, students practice gathering client history, choosing appropriate assessment tools, and explaining results to clients and their families.
+To gain these critical skills, students practice gathering client history, choosing appropriate assessment tools, and explaining results to clients and their families.
 They learn how to collaborate with clients to establish immediate and long-term goals.
-They also gain practice in writing treatment plans that use specialized behavioral terms to explain treatment methods and resources.
+Students also gain practice in writing treatment plans that use specialized behavioral terms to explain treatment methods and resources.

 - Case Management